paulalesius/systemd-lock-handler/README.md

 - Sleeping will be now inhibited when `systemd-lock-handler` starts.
 This ensure that there is enough time to react before the system actually goes to sleep.
 See [this article] for some background on how this.
+See also the updated example in the README to ensure that your screen locker has actually locked the screen before sleeping continues.

 [this article]: https://whynothugo.nl/journal/2022/10/26/systemd-locking-and-sleeping/